Agramm18/Patient_Management_System_v.05/docs/architecture/TECHNICHAL.md

 Session handling is still a baseline.
 It is static, not request-scoped, and it is not yet covered by automated tests.

-## Menu Routing
+## Menu and Service Routing

-Menu routing is partially implemented after authentication:
+Menu and service routing are partially implemented after authentication:

 1. `BootConfigService` reads `CurrentSession.getCurrentUser()`.
 2. If `hasAccessToMenu()` is true, it routes `FrontController.RequestType.MENU`.